TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/modal.md

 ### <TitleWithRequiredBadge>`open`</TitleWithRequiredBadge>

-Required props which indicates whether the modal should be displayed on screen, or not.
+Required props which indicates whether the modal should be displayed on screen.

 <ApiTable typeVal='boolean' defaultVal='false'/>